Sierra Nevada East Side: Autumn Colors, Ghost Towns and Mono Lake

 - Camera gear (see below)

-- Optional: If you would like to share some of your images with the group, bring along up to a dozen digital images, scanned onto a CD, on a thumb drive, or in your laptop or tablet; and/or bring up to a dozen prints.
+- Optional: If you would like to share some of your images with the group, bring along up to a dozen digital images on your laptop or tablet or phone.
+If you make prints, feel free to bring some.